 Benefits include: Having fun, getting to know colleagues you don’t normally work with, laughing, and feeling closer to the team.

-Go a step further and ask your employees what kind of swag they really want.
+Go a step further and ask your staff what kind of gifts they really want.
 Giving the right kind of swag can increase loyalty and help spark future conversations about your brand.

-Benefits including: Feeling appreciated, and enjoying gifts with friends and family.
+Benefits include: Feeling appreciated and enjoying gifts with friends and family.

 Research at San Francisco State University shows that having creative outlets outside of work boosts job performance.
 Introduce your employees to some fun hobbies with a workshop on painting, cooking, flower arrangement, crocheting, or origami.